Conformal prediction beyond exchangeability: Background and related work

-\paragraph{Split conformal prediction.} Split conformal prediction \citep{vovk2005algorithmic} (also called ``inductive conformal prediction'') is a holdout method for constructing prediction intervals around a pre-trained model.
-Specifically, given a model $\muh:\Xcal\rightarrow\R$ that was fitted on an initial training data set, and given $n$ additional data points $(X_1,Y_1),\dots,(X_n,Y_n)$ (the holdout set), we define residuals
+Split conformal prediction \citep{vovk2005algorithmic} (also called inductive conformal prediction) is a holdout method for constructing prediction intervals around a pre-trained model.
+Specifically, given a model \smash{$\muh:\Xcal\rightarrow\R$} that was fitted on an initial training data set, and given $n$ additional data points $(X_1,Y_1),\dots,(X_n,Y_n)$ (the holdout set), we define residuals

 and then compute the prediction interval at the new feature vector $X_{n+1}$ as

 Equivalently, we can write